jordymeow/ai-engine/readme.txt

 * Internal API for you to play with
 * Upcoming features are already in the works, and it will be surprising!

-== Chatbot (ChatGPT-like) ==
+== Chatbot: Your own ChatGPT ==

-Looking to add some AI-powered chat functionality to your website?
-Our chatbot is here to help!
-Using vanilla JS on the frontend, it's lightweight and easy to use, with this shortcode: [mwai_chatbot].
-Looks simple?
-Yes, but there are many parameters and countless ideas.
-Visit the [official documentation](https://meowapps.com/ai-engine/) for more info.
+Are you interested in integrating AI-powered chat functionality to your website?
+Our chatbot can assist you with that!
+It's a lightweight and user-friendly tool that utilizes vanilla JS on the frontend, and can be easily added to your site with this shortcode: [mwai_chat].
+Although it appears simple, the possibilities are limitless, with a variety of parameters and concepts to explore.
+Visit our [official documentation](https://meowapps.com/ai-engine/) for more information.

+Take your AI capabilities to the next level with finetuning and embeddings.
+By reusing your website's content and other pertinent information, you can train your AI to better cater to your target audience.
+AI Engine makes this process simple and straightforward with its user-friendly interface.
+If you'd like to learn more about finetuning, check out our article: [How to Train an AI Model](https://meowapps.com/wordpress-chatbot-finetuned-model-ai/).

-== Optimize/Generate Content ==
+== Generate Content, Images & More! ==

-Generate articles with customizable headings, language, and other parameters.
-Feel free to play around with the settings and even modify the prompts to craft exactly the content you need.
-You can also generate images using DALL-E model.
-Keep in mind that currently, the images generated are only in square format (1024x1024) and there are some limitations (OpenAI is in beta).
+Generating content has never been easier!
+Simply adjust the parameters to your preference, customize the prompts, and discover the results.
+Furthermore, you can save your parameters as templates for future use, generate content in bulk, and even produce images.
+The AI Playground also enables you to create your own custom use cases, such as swiftly acquiring recipes based on your refrigerator's contents or quickly drafting restaurant reviews.
+With AI Engine, the possibilities are endless, and you can personalize the user interface to suit your needs.

-== Train/Finetune your AI Model ==
+== Boost your WordPress with AI ==

-In the Fine Tuning section of AI Engine, you can prepare/generate datasets, and train new models based on them, in just a few click!
-Please check my article on [How to Train an AI Model](https://meowapps.com/wordpress-chatbot-finetuned-model-ai/).
+AI Engine offers its own internal API that can be utilized by various plugins.
+For example, [Media File Renamer](https://wordpress.org/plugins/media-file-renamer/) leverages this API to suggest improved filenames for media files.
+Additionally, [Social Engine](https://wordpress.org/plugins/social-engine/), a plugin that facilitates post-sharing on social media platforms, can also benefit from AI Engine's capabilities to create accompanying text.

 == My Dream for AI ==